akerl/metrics/README.md

 ## License

-input is released under the MIT License.
+metrics is released under the MIT License.
 See the bundled LICENSE file for details.